 Years and year of continuous work with very little return of investment in which a small and largely unknown organization nurtured their fans and built relationships with their supporters – that is the message that social media and communications professionals should drive home when their general secretary, director or CEO walks into their office and demands to “do a Kony-campaign” for their organization.

-Social Flow has an extremely interesting data visualization and blog post showing how word of the Kony 2012 campaign spread through twitter.
+Social Flow has an extremely interesting data visualization and blog post showing how word of the Kony 2012 campaign spread through Twitter.
+(Update: the blog post is no longer available but has been archived here).

 One of their key findings is: